 David is an editor of the quarterly journal “Trust Law International”.
 He was also on the editorial board of the “Occupational Pensions Law Reports” and is on the advisory board for the Pensions section in Practical Law.

-David’s practice as a barrister, and before that as a solicitor includes advising employers and trustees in relation to pension law matters, including corporate transactions, scheme funding, scheme mergers, scheme changes, employer insolvency and Pensions Regulator issues.
+David’s practice as a barrister, and before that as a partner in a law firm, includes advising employers and trustees in relation to pension law matters, including corporate transactions, scheme funding, scheme mergers, scheme changes, employer insolvency and Pensions Regulator issues.

 David’s major work includes: